 '''

 ttests = rowttests(esetASub, "mol.biol")

+##find the probes that we are going to use

-fL = findLargest(featureNames(esetASub), abs(ttests$statistic),
+fL = findLargest(featureNames(esetASub), abs(ttests$statistic), "hgu95av2")

-+ "hgu95av2")

 fL2 = probes2Path(fL, "hgu95av2")

 length(fL2)

-[1] 1237
+[1] 2058

 inBoth = fL %in% names(fL2)

 fL = fL[inBoth]

+>

 '''

 In the computation to get fL2 we first found all duplicate mappings to LocusLink identifiers and then selected the one with the largest t-statistic.
 Note that we passed the absolute value of the observed t-statistic in and so obtain the most extreme value.
-Then we remove all LocusLink identifiers that do not map to any known pathway and find that we have 1237 genes left.
+Then we remove all LocusLink identifiers that do not map to any known pathway and find that we have 2058 genes left.